lambda-build-week-bookr/UI-dvcolin/README.md

 ## JavaScript ##

 Using JavaScript, I created reusable components on the "About" page.
 With event listeners and data attributes, I created buttons that filter group members based on their role in the project.
+In addition, I created a mobile navbar for the about page that drops down when the hamburger icon is clicked.

 ## Marketing Page ##